Seah Eu Chin’s Final Resting Place

 1. Starting from MSF- Five Minutes' Walk from Seah Eu Chin's tomb

-Starting from the Ministry of Social and Family Development (MSF) along Thomson Road, we started our journey to visit the tomb at the carpark facing Grave Hill.
+Starting from the Ministry of Social and Family Development (MSF) along Thomson Road, we started our journey to visit Seah Eu Chin’s tomb from the carpark facing Grave Hill.

 2. Walking into the Woods in Search of Seah Eu Chin's Tomb

-With MSF behind us, we walked into the forest in search of Seah Eu Chin’s tomb (according to NHB, along a path at the end of Toa Payoh West).
-Already, you can see development taking place – on one side there are trees, and on the other side, a construction site.
+With MSF behind us, we walked into the jungle in search of Seah Eu Chin’s tomb (according to NHB, along a path at the end of Toa Payoh West).
+Already, we could see development taking place – in this photograph, you can see that on one side there are trees, and on the other side, a construction site.

 3. Finding Seah Eu Chin's Tomb

 After a short hike, we reached a large clearing and there was Seah Eu Chin’s magnificent and massive tomb.
-A smaller altar for Tudigong (a Chinese deity, commonly known as the Earth God or Earth Lord), as part of the tomb, stood nearby.
-Even the smaller Tudigong altar itself was larger than some graves in neighbouring Bukit Brown Cemetery.
+A smaller altar or structure for Tu Di Zhi Shen (a Chinese deity, commonly known as the Earth God or Earth Lord), as part of the tomb, stood nearby.
+Even the smaller Tu Di Zhi Shen altar itself was larger than many graves in neighbouring Bukit Brown Cemetery.

 4. Appreciating the Size of Seah Eu Chin's Tomb